JusticeSquad/OceanEvaluator/README.md

 ### Add a Feature
 ![alt Project Evaluator](https://github.com/JusticeSquad/OceanEvaluator/blob/master/images/projectEvaluationEmpty.png)
-We're now looking at our project info, but there isn't anything there.
-Now we get to see this thing.
-It has no content.
-In order to add data, add features.
+We're now looking at our project info, but there isn't any data to see.
+In order to add data, we have to start adding features.

 ![alt Add Feature](https://github.com/JusticeSquad/OceanEvaluator/blob/master/images/addFeature.png)
 First, add the feature basic data.
 Here, we're adding a feature describing recipe sharing on the network.

 ![alt Add Feature](https://github.com/JusticeSquad/OceanEvaluator/blob/master/images/addFeatureOceanData.png)
 Now, let's add the OCEAN data.
 Click the "Add Ocean Factor" button and select any of the five factors from the dropdown.
-Add values to any of the facets.
+Once selected, we can add values to any of the facets.
 Here, we're adding an "Adventurousness" score of 60.

 After adding a few more scores, we'll click "Save" to finalize this feature.

 ### View Features
 ![alt View Features](https://github.com/JusticeSquad/OceanEvaluator/blob/master/images/viewFeatures.png)
 Now that we have a feature, our evaluation card has some data in the facets we put scores in.
-To check our features, click the "View All Features" button.
+We can bring up the feature list (pictured on the right) by clicking the "View All Features" button.

 ![alt Add Feature](https://github.com/JusticeSquad/OceanEvaluator/blob/master/images/addFeatureOceanData2.png)
 Things get more interesting when you have multiple features affecting the same facet.
 Let's add another feature with an "Adventurousness" score.